-The flow volume of the Tonle Sap Lake is lower than its LTA (about 95%).
+The flow volume of the Tonle Sap Lake is lower than its LTA (about 94%).
 From next week, the flow is expected to be decreasing due to no rainfall is forecasted in the inflow catchments of the Tonle Sap Lake.

-From Kratie to Kompong Cham, the water levels will most likely go down.
+From Stung Treng to Kratie, the water levels will most likely go up, while at Kompong Cham will be do down.
 The water levels - at Neak Luong on the Mekong River, from Prek Kdam to Phnom Penh Port on the Tonle Sap, and from Chaktomuk to Koh Khel on the Bassac - are forecasted to stay below their LTA.